harness/developer-hub/kb/continuous-delivery/continuous-delivery-faqs.md

 #### Under what condition does an immutable delegate automatically upgrade?

-Autoupgrade initiates when a new version of the delegate is published, not when the delegate is expired.
+Auto-upgrade initiates when a new version of the delegate is published, not when the delegate is expired.

 #### Is there an environment variable to set when starting the container to force the Docker delegate to use client tool libs from harness-qa-public QA repo?